kbroman/kbroman.github.io/software.md

 #### <a name="fingers"></a>[R/fingers](https://github.com/kbroman/fingers) [![zenodo DOI](icons16/doi-icon.png)](https://doi.org/10.5281/zenodo.5149503)

-An [R](https://www.r-project.org) package for the inference of full sibling families with data on dominant genetic markers (such as RAPDs), following the hierarchicical clustering approach of Apostol et al. (1993) Theor Appl Genet 86:991-1000.
+An [R](https://www.r-project.org) package for the inference of full sibling families with data on dominant genetic markers (such as RAPDs), following the hierarchical clustering approach of Apostol et al. (1993) Theor Appl Genet 86:991-1000.
 The title follows from Fortran software written by WC Black IV.